Enquire now

 If you experience symptoms like blurred vision or blurred spots, book your appointment with one of the best ophthalmologists in Jaipur at CK Birla Hospitals.
 We offer complete care, including cutting-edge treatments involving retinal laser therapy and intra-arterial thrombolysis, to ensure the best possible outcomes for people experiencing this dangerous condition.

 In this guide, we will discuss eye strokes in detail so make sure to stick to the end.
-However, please note that this is for informative purposes only and doesn’t replace the significance of a doctor’s consultation in any way.
+However, please note that this is for informative purposes only and doesn’t replace the significance of a Ophthalmologist's consultation in any way.

 What is an eye stroke?